winnerwinnington/NerdPack-WinnerRubim/README.md

 <b>Notes about DK Blood</b>:
 Death and Decay usage is wierd if you are using an Generic Unlocker, there's nothing i can do.

-I personally don't like automatic DnD usage, i've been using a macro since MrTheSoulz did the engine_queue.
+I personally don't like automatic DnD usage, i've been using a macro since MrTheSoulz did the NeP.Engine.Cast_Queue, if you care for perfomance you should do it too.